 If you live alone - or if the people you live with aren't home during the day - then you can skip this one.
 But if you're going to be working from home while your housemates or loved ones are also pottering about, it's important to lay out some ground rules right from the start.

 This might mean asking them (nicely) to leave you alone during work hours, or at least keeping their fascinating conversation topics to themselves until you break for lunch.
-This can be an awkward conversation, especially if you're telling your children to keep out of the way, but interpersonal interruptions will do you no favours while you're doing your best to work.
+This can be an awkward conversation, especially if you're telling your children to keep out of the way, but interpersonal interruptions will do you no favours while you're trying your best to work.

 5. Find a working space that works for you.